seleznevatatv/BRIL_ITsim/README.md

 condor_submit generatePU.sub
 ```

-and be patient and watch as your quota goes away....Happy simulating!
+and be patient and watch as your quota goes away...
+Happy simulating!

 There is also a wrapper script for the generation of the MinBias sample called `runMinBias.sh` and a corresponding `generateMinBias.sub` submission file.
 Functionality is exactly the same except that `runMinBias.sh` takes only the number of events as command line argument.
 As always, check all variables and paths in these scripts before running.

-Depending on the number of events you want to simulate, you should generate N minBias events where
-N = Nevents * PU * OOT_PU_range
+Depending on the number of events you want to simulate, you should generate N minBias events where: *N = Nevents * PU * OOT_PU_range*

-The PU is your max PU number so most likely 200, the OOT_PU_range is the number of BX that are simulated around the actual event to account for out-of-time Pileup.
+The PU is your max PU number so most likely 200, the *OOT_PU_range* is the number of BX that are simulated around the actual event to account for out-of-time Pileup.
 The default value is 15.
 Since N in the above quickly explodes, in practice it should be ok to generate a factor of 10 more minBias events than events you want to have as statistics.
 So for 10k events, use 100k minBias events.

 ###  Running the BRIL IT Cluster analyzer

 The last step for now is running the ITclusterAnalyzer package written for CMSSW.
 It runs over the file you created in the last step and creates some histograms relevant for BRIL studies.
-It is a standard EDAnalyzer class in CMSSW and the source code can be found in `CMSSW_10_4_0_pre2/src/BRIL_ITsim/ITclusterAnalyzer/plugins`.
+It is a standard EDAnalyzer class in CMSSW and the source code can be found in `$CMSSW_BASE/src/BRIL_ITsim/ITclusterAnalyzer/plugins`.
 Have a look.
-The config file is in `CMSSW_10_4_0_pre2/src/BRIL_ITsim/ITclusterAnalyzer/python/ITclusterAnalyzer_cfg.py`.
+The config file is in `$CMSSW_BASE/src/BRIL_ITsim/ITclusterAnalyzer/python/ITclusterAnalyzer_cfg.py`.
 You should edit this file to contain the right path for the step3 file you created in the previous step of the simulation and you can modify the cuts for coincidence searches if you want - you can also disable those.
 The file should be pretty self explanatory.

 ```sh
 cd BRIL_ITsim